Campus Divestment Resolutions in the USA

 14 Won, was vetoed, won again but ruled unconstitutional.

-15 Defeated first time then passed.
+15 Defeated the first time, then passed.

-16 Dearborn has had the most votes, 2016 was the first defeat.
+16 Dearborn has had the most votes; 2016 was the first defeat.

 182015-2016 Did not count grad student votes supporting BDS at CUNY, Umass, and NYU (which was reversed by UAW).